roberto/doom-files/GUIDE.md

 ## Running as daemon

-> For HomeBrew installation, use `brew info` to check if there are related instructions.
+> For HomeBrew installations, use `brew info [...]` to check if there are related instructions.
 >
 > e.g: `brew info emacs-plus@28`